supabase/supabase/web/docs/learn/auth-deep-dive/jwts.md

 }
 ```

-`sub` is the "subject", which is usually the uuid of the user. `name` is self explanitory, and `iat` is the unix timestamp at which the token was created.
+`sub` is the "subject", which is usually the uuid of the user. `name` is self explanatory, and `iat` is the unix timestamp at which the token was created.
 Many JWTs will also have an `exp` which is the data at which the token is set to expire, and can no longer be used.
 These are some of the standard fields you may find in a JWT, but you can pretty much store whatever you want in there, for example:

 ```js
 {